Operation-Adversarial Scenario Generation: Conclusion

 \section{Conclusion}

-In this paper we developed a modified conditional generative adversarial network (cGAN) that internalizes a DC optimal power flow model to generate statistically credible net load scenarios that are particularly stressful, i.e., expensive, to the system operation.
-We derived the necessary training objectives and methods using stochastic gradient descent (SGD) and tested the proposed operation-adversarial cGAN (OA-cGAN) on a realistic zonal model of NYSIO.
-The numerical experiments illustrated the proposed training method and demonstrated that net load forecast errors produced by the OA-cGAN lead to generator dispatch and reserve allocation decisions that are more cost effect, but as reliable as a robust benchmark.
+We developed an operation-adversarial conditional generative adversarial network that internalizes a DC optimal power flow model to generate statistically credible, stressed net load scenarios that are stressful, where the degree of stress is measured in the system operating cost.
+The numerical experiments based on a real-world NYISO 11-zone system demonstrated that the net load forecast errors produced by the OA-cGAN lead to generator dispatch and reserve allocations that are more cost effective than robust benchmarks.
+The proposed OA-cGAN model could become an extension of the current power system scheduling procedure and it can also be used to generate stressful samples of other uncertain parameters, such as wind and solar power.